 Introduction

 Anesthesiology has changed from just relieving pain and inducing unconsciousness for a clinical procedure to a complex set of interactions and a wide range of procedures [1].
-Now anesthesia has evolved from being a dangerous procedure to involve qualified anesthesiologists, advanced equipments, a number of drugs, and an endless list of governing regulations.
+Now anesthesia has evolved from being a dangerous procedure to involve qualified anesthesiologists, advanced equipment, number of drugs, and an endless list of governing regulations.
 Anesthesiology has become one of the leading technology dependent and safe procedure due to the care and the level of accuracy that is demanded from clinicians.
 The first anesthesia administration surgical procedure occurred in October 16, 1846.
 The procedure was wrapped in controversy due to the use of secret compound (sulfuric ether).
 Ether use was only registered two years before, for short dentistry procedures, only in the referred public demonstration.
 A longer surgical intervention took place at the Massachusetts General Hospital [2, 3].
 Later more drugs were introduced and the concept of anesthesia began to gain form.

 The international association for the study of pain (IASP) [4], describes pain as a detestable sensory and emotional experience associated with a potential tissue damage.
 Pain can also be described in terms of some studied features like conduction velocity, site of occurrence, and pathways [5].
 Based on factors like complex reactions of physiology, anxiety, social expectations, past history and communication skills, pain analysis and the optimization of analgesic therapy remain a challenge [5].
 Self-evaluation pain scales like the visual analog scale (VAS) express a subjective occurrence of nociception and cannot be obtained on a continuous basis.
 Their use may lead to a delay in administration of analgesic drugs in cultures where pain expression is viewed differently.
 A VAS is a 10 centimeters calibrated equipped which is moved by the patient to score the pain.
 A VAS over 3 reflects a sign of pain.
 Due to the fact that such a measure gives subjective and timely information, it can only be used for conscious patients and during critical care units [6].